European Chapter Awards

 They are our champions of Information Science in the European Chapter, sharing their expertise and leadership to our community.

 Our inaugural 10 Fellows for 2021 will be announced here shortly.
 Watch this space!

 Doctoral Student Awards

 The European Chapter's Information Science Trends (IST) conference had its first Student Poster Competition this year.
 We congratulate the following two students who co-won for Best Poster:

-Poster title: Situating Gender Identity within the Existing ELIS Framework
+Situating Gender Identity Within the Existing ELIS Framework

 As a doctoral student who is beginning my studies in September 2021, winning a membership to ASIS&T through my doctoral poster presentation has helped bolster my confidence in my work and has also given me an opportunity to develop a sense of community with others in the LIS field.
 Presenting my doctoral topic to the members of ASIS&T as part of the Information Science Trends conference was the first step in developing an openness in terms of discourse and collaboration.
 I look forward to making use of my ASIS&T membership to further develop these relationships and my own knowledge.